Climate change and development A just transition: towards low-carbon economies and lifestyles

 - transform cities into climate-smart, high-quality living spaces.

 All groups within society must be involved in this radical transformation.
-For the just transition to be successful, there must be a willingness to reform, invest and engage in an open dialogue with business and civil society, as well as better intergovernmental communication.
+For the just transition to be successful, there must be a willingness to reform, invest and engage in an open dialogue with business and civil society, and there must be better intergovernmental communication.